SherylHYX/AUROC-vs-AUPRC/README.md

 The main files we use to generate the results in the report are:

-1) /diabetes by Sheryl/diabetes_Sheryl_20200203.ipynb
+1) /diabetes/diabetes.ipynb

 2) /cardio/cardio.ipynb

-3) /heart_disease/heart_disease-Sheryl.ipynb
+3) /heart_disease/heart_disease.ipynb

 4) /pulsar_star/pulsar_star.ipynb

-5) /simulations with LDA and Bayes only/simulations_Sheryl_20200304.ipynb
+5) /simulations with LDA and Bayes only/simulations.ipynb

 More details about how these codes work can be found in the report.